awsdocs/aws-cli-user-guide/doc_source/cli-usage-parameters.md

 ## Common Parameter Types<a name="parameter-types"></a>

 This section describes some of the common parameter types and the typical required format\.
-If you are having trouble formatting a parameter for a specific command, check the help by typing **help** after the command name, for example:
+If you are having trouble formatting a parameter for a specific command, check the help by entering **help** after the command name, as shown\.

 ```
 $ aws ec2 describe-spot-price-history help